devpi/devpi/doc/userman/devpi_commands.rst

     specify --urls) and the target virtualenv for installation activities.

     positional arguments:
       url                   set current API endpoints to the ones obtained from the given url.
 If already connected to a server, you can specify '/USER/INDEXNAME' which will use the same server context.
 If you specify the root url you will not be connected to a particular index.

     optional arguments:
+      -h, --help            show this help message and exit --set-cfg             create or modify pip/setuptools config files in home directory so pip/easy_install will pick up the current devpi index url
+      --always-set-cfg {yes,no}
+                            on 'yes', all subsequent 'devpi use' will implicitely use --set-cfg.
+The setting is stored with the devpi client config file and can be cleared with '--always- set-cfg=no'.
-      -h, --help       show this help message and exit --venv VENV      set virtual environment to use for install activities. specify '-' to unset it.
+      --venv VENV           set virtual environment to use for install activities. specify '-' to unset it.
       --urls                show remote endpoint urls
       -l                    show all available indexes at the remote server --delete              delete current association with server

     generic options:
-      --version        show program's version number and exit --debug          show debug messages including more info on server requests -y               assume 'yes' on confirmation questions
+      --version             show program's version number and exit --debug               show debug messages including more info on server requests
+      -y                    assume 'yes' on confirmation questions
       -v, --verbose         increase verbosity
       --clientdir DIR       directory for storing login and other state

 .. _cmdref_user: